See what it is about and how easy it is to do digitally!

 On the left is the equivalent Canon gear in the smallest bag we had at the store that could contain it all.
 31 lbs on the left, 14 lbs on the right......which would you rather hike with or even simply carry around ?!

 That's right!
-This is one of the MANY reasons we shoot Olympus.
+This is one of the MANY reasons to shoot Olympus.

 Digital photography and processing programs such as Adobe Photoshop have made capturing and processing digital images incredibly easy.
 What used to be nearly impossible is now possible with only a few mouse clicks and keyboard strokes.
 With the proliferation of digital cameras there are many more people now trying out their hand at photography.
 But what a lot of these new converts to photography don’t know is that there used to be these colored or clear glass or plastic things that photographers would put over the front of their lenses to help them capture a specific type of image.
 These glass or plastic things are called filters.